What type of designer are you?

 What is your ideal workplace?

-You will get the best of my skills by placing me in a squad and give me the opportunity to train junior designers.
-I thrive in environments where contributors seek the best quality and can safely challenge each other.
+You will get the best of my skills by giving me challenging assignements, and the opportunity to mentor and lead.
+I also love environments where contributors seek the best quality and can safely challenge each other.

 A company with strong leadership that can rally everyone around a cause will excite me.
 I want to be in a team of missionaries, not mercenaries.